GoogleCloudPlatform/java-docs-samples/bigtable/use-cases/fraudDetection/README.md

 **Garbage Collection Policy**

 The current Terraform code does not have any garbage collection policies.
 However, it could be beneficial for this use case to set a garbage collection policy for the History column family.
 The ML model does not need to read all the history of the customer.
-For example, you can set a garbage collection policy to delete all transactions that are older than N months but keep at least M last transactions.
+For example, you can set a garbage collection policy to delete all transactions that are older than `N` months but keep at least `M` last transactions.
 The demographics column family could have a policy that prevents having more than one value in each column.
 You can read more about Cloud Bigtable Garbage Collection Policies by reading: [Types of garbage collection](https://cloud.google.com/bigtable/docs/garbage-collection#types)

 **Replication**

 The current Cloud Bigtable instance configuration does not provide any replication.
 However, in order to improve the system availability and lower the latency for transactions in different regions, the table can be replicated into multiple zones.
-This will make the system eventually consistent, but in a use-case like fraud-detection eventual consistency usually works well.
+This will make the system eventually consistent, but in a use-case like fraud detection eventual consistency usually works well.
 You can learn more by reading [Cloud Bigtable replication use cases](https://cloud.google.com/bigtable/docs/replication-overview#use-cases).

 ## ML Model

-This project provides a pre-trained Boosted Trees Classifier ML model that uses similar parameters to what was done here: [How to build a serverless real-time credit card fraud detection solution](https://cloud.google.com/blog/products/data-analytics/how-to-build-a-fraud-detection-solution)
+This sample application provides a pre-trained Boosted Trees Classifier ML model that uses similar parameters to what was done here: [How to build a serverless real-time credit card fraud detection solution](https://cloud.google.com/blog/products/data-analytics/how-to-build-a-fraud-detection-solution)

 The ML model is located in the path: **terraform/model**